apache/druid/docs/ingestion/supervisor.md

 ### Schema and configuration changes

 To make schema or configuration changes, you must submit a new supervisor spec.
 The Overlord initiates a graceful shutdown of the existing supervisor.
 The running supervisor signals its tasks to stop reading and begin publishing, exiting itself.
-Druid then uses the provided configuration to create a new supervisor.
-Druid submits a new schema while retaining existing publishing tasks and starts new tasks at the previous task offsets.
+Druid then uses the new configuration to create a new supervisor.
+Druid submits the updated schema while retaining existing publishing tasks.
+It also starts new tasks at the previous task offsets.
 This way, configuration changes can be applied without requiring any pause in ingestion.

 ## Status report